A pneumothorax is a collection of air within the pleural space.

 Tension occurs when a ‘one way valve’ system allows air into the inter-pleural space but does not let it escape.
 This results in increasing pressures, which impair venous return to the heart, compromising cardiac output.

-If the diagnosis is made, adminster high flow oxygen and carry out urgent needle decompression, imaging should not be awaited.
-This cannula should be left in place until a chest drain is correctly placed.
+If the diagnosis is made, administer high flow oxygen and carry out urgent needle decompression, imaging should not be awaited.
+Decompression can be achieved by placing a large-bore cannula in the 2nd intercostal space midclavicular line on the side of the pneumothorax.
+This cannula should be left in place until a formal chest drain is correctly placed.

 Treatment should be guided by the patients symptoms and radiological findings.